Lekan-E/Analysis-of-Canadian-Gas-Prices/README.md

 The aim of this project is to analyze the cost of gas across Canadian provinces over the past 10 years, using key metrics to make informed, data-driven decisions.
 I will focus mainly on using Data Visualization techniques.

 ## Data
-For our analysis, I will be using data collected by the Government of Canada and provided on Statistics Canada in a .csv format.
+For our analysis, I will be using data collected by the Government of Canada and provided by Statistics Canada in a .csv format.
 This contains historical data on a month-to-month basis for the last 10 years.
 It was a raw file, so we had to clean and prepare the data for analysis.

 ## Methodology
 ### Flowchart